AJ199/Voting-Application-Using-MERN/README.md

 # Voting Application — MERN

-A secure voting / election management application built with the MERN stack (MongoDB, Express, React (Vite), Node).
+A secure voting / election management full-stack application built with the MERN stack (MongoDB, Express, React (Vite), Node).
 This repo contains a backend API and a React frontend.
 The repository includes Docker support so you can build and run the entire stack with a single command.

 ---